 This experience with Covid19, the lock-down, increased hygiene practices, and the global implications have awakened us to how interconnected everyone and everything is.
 Not just people in the same community, but all over the world, not just our backyards, but animals that are now coming to visit us, because we’ve invaded their ecosystems and they have nowhere else to go.
 Simple things like going grocery shopping, shaking hands, going to school, have all been disrupted because of this lack of awareness of how truly interconnected our actions anywhere in the world can impact us.
 One of the simple things that we’ve overlooked for long, is soap.
 Soap, incredibly, when used appropriately, can stave off the deadly virus.
 This is a great advantage!
 Imagine if we had to boil or use harsh disinfectants only to clean surfaces, and our hands!
-That would definitely have other nasty consequences that we’d all.
+That would definitely a whole other level of nightmare!

 Sawsen Abdellawi has had some experience in this field, having had a child with severe eczema, she was prescribed cortisol.
 Having a background in biology, and knowing the possible side-effects of cortisol, she refused to use it on her baby’s skin.
 So she searched on the market for natural remedies that could take care of her infant’s eczema, after discussing options with her pediatric dermatologist.
 She was unable to find anything, so she decided to take the matter into her own hands, and started experimenting with soap-making.
 Her formulas were the only ones that were gentle enough to cleanse her child’s skin without irritating it.
 She discovered she wasn’t the only one going through such trials, and began making her soaps for other moms in similar situations.
 This then grew into a small business in 2016, and she is now selling her home-made gentle soaps and other biodegradable, natural, non-toxic skin and home products all over the world.